Mathijs995/R-for-Data-Science/README.md

   - Loops

 ### Homework
+#### Due date: Tuesday 14 October 18.00
+*Readings:* Section 2 of the [Week 2 - Lecture 2.1](https://colab.research.google.com/drive/1lzvpTw5DVR4-ekCxd9_tn0F0e9QncSof) notebook and the [Week 2 - Lecture 2.2](https://colab.research.google.com/drive/1lzvpTw5DVR4-ekCxd9_tn0F0e9QncSof) notebook.

-Finish reading the notebook of the second and the notebook of the third session and try to solve as many questions as possible in the notebooks.
+*Note:* Try to solve as many questions as possible in the notebooks.
 Please do not spend more than two hours this week trying to solve the exercises.
 The exercises are good practice for coding in general but not essential for doing data analytics.